shivantkrishnan/BrookingsChicago/README.md

 HOW TO RUN

+The Linkdin amazon data set is too large to store on the repository, /cleaning has scripts to shorten the dataset, but make sure you aren't tracking the large one on git, even though it should be locally stored in /Data.

 In order to run the project's scripts, you need to reproduce the virtual environment on your local machine.
 Create a virtual environment, activate it, and then install the requirements to the virtual environment.
 (Will not be on your global machine) Should look like:

 ```